Personal knowledge base

 A personal knowledge base (PKB) is an electronic tool used by an individual to express, capture, and later retrieve personal knowledge.
+(Note: Following Davies, Velez-Morales & King (2005) and Davies (2011), a PKB can be described using the metaphor of a container: a PKB is both the container (a software system, called a PKB system) and the content (recorded knowledge or information) contained within it.)
 It differs from a traditional database in that it contains subjective material particular to the owner, that others may not agree with nor care about.
 Importantly, a PKB consists primarily of knowledge, rather than information; in other words, it is not a collection of documents or other sources an individual has encountered, but rather an expression of the distilled knowledge the owner has extracted from those sources or from elsewhere.

-The term personal knowledge base was mentioned as early as the 1980s, but the term came to prominence in the 2000s when it was described at length in publications by computer scientist Stephen Davies and colleagues, who compared PKBs on a number of different dimensions, the most important of which is the data model that each PKB uses to organize knowledge.
+The term personal knowledge base was mentioned as early as the 1980s, but the term came to prominence in the 2000s when it was described at length in publications by computer scientist Stephen Davies and colleagues, who compared PKB systems on a number of different dimensions, the most important of which is the data model that each PKB system uses to organize knowledge.

 Data models

-Davies and colleagues examined three aspects of the data models of PKBs:
+Davies and colleagues examined three aspects of the data models of PKB systems: